MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 <iframe width="580" height="512" src="https://player.vimeo.com/video/321147511" frameborder="0" allowfullscreen="" mozallowfullscreen="" webkitallowfullscreen=""></iframe>

-### Required, reserved optional, and custom attributes
+### Required attributes

-**Required attributes** must be supplied with the following exact column headers in the .csv upload, of which PersonId and ManagerId are not case sensitive, but the others are:
+The following must be supplied with the exact column headers in the .csv upload, of which PersonId and ManagerId are not case sensitive, but the others are:

 * PersonId
 * EffectiveDate (case sensitive)